Ahoy there, Matey!

 I Spy Parrots

-Materials needed: white paper, variety of colors of paint and brushes; glue, googly eyes and feathers.
+Materials needed: construction paper, glue, googly eyes and colorful feathers.

 They stick colorful feathers onto the glue.